 At El Tatio Geysers you can see this in action, with steam emanating from fissures in the rocks at over 4,000 metres altitude.
 There are roughly 80 geysers in close proximity to explore.
 It’s pretty cold up there, but you can escape to warmth with a dip in a natural thermal pool (temperature 30°C).

 It’s best to visit the geysers early in the day, and you can do this on an El Tatio tour with pickup from your accommodation in San Pedro.

 How to get to San Pedro de Atacama

 Many people – like us – arrive in San Pedro de Atacama after a tour of the Bolivian salt flats from Uyuni.
-If you’re planning to do this, it’s important to check with your tour company in Uyuni that the transfer from the Chilean border to San Pedro is included, and that you have a ticket for it.
+If you’re planning to do this, check with your tour company in Uyuni that the transfer from the Chilean border to San Pedro is included, and that you have a ticket for it.
 We met people who found they had to pay extra after crossing the border.

 The bus journey from Santiago to San Pedro de Atacama takes about 20 hours.
 Many people choose to break it up with a stop at La Serena, which is close to the Elqui Valley – another beautiful spot for stargazing.
 For transport tips, check out our article on how to take overnight buses like a pro.

-From Argentina, you can travel from Salta to San Pedro de Atacama by bus (the reverse of the journey listed number 8 above).
+From Argentina, you can travel from Salta to San Pedro de Atacama by bus (the reverse of the journey listed number 4 above).
 It’s a truly beautiful route, but note that occasionally it gets closed for bad weather, especially in winter.
 Make sure to check the local forecast when planning your journey.